By-Laws of the Tennessee Land Title Association

 Nothing herein contained shall be construed to prevent the reappointment of any such officer, board member or committee member who thereafter affiliates himself with another member of this Association.

-This Association shall have five (5) standing committees: the By-Laws Committee, the Legislative Committee, the Membership Committee, the Education Committee, and the Public Relations/Convention Committee.
+This Association shall have eight (8) standing committees: the By-Laws Committee, the Legislative Committee, the Membership Committee, the Education Committee, the Public Relations/Convention Committee, the Public Awareness Committee, the Pre-Licensing Education Committee, and the Professional Designation Committee.
 The members of these committees and the duties of each shall be such as determined by the President or as directed by the Board of Directors of the Association.

 All committee appointments made by the President and Board of Directors may be for a period which shall result in staggered terms for all committee members.